Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Thermodynamic limit of CME and backward equation in the HJE forms

-In this section, we will follow the framework in \textsc{Crandall, Lions} \cite{crandall1983viscosity} and \textsc{Feng, Kurtz} \cite{feng2006large} to first prove the Hamiltonian, regarded as an operator on the Banach space $\buc$, is a $m$-accretive operator and then obtain the dynamic solution of HJE as a nonlinear semigroup of contraction that generated by $H$.
+where $\mathbb{R}^{N*}=\mathbb{R}^N \cup \{\infty\}$ is the one-point Alexandroff compactification of $\mathbb{R}^N$ \cite{Kelley}.
+In this section, we will follow the framework of \textsc{Crandall, Lions} \cite{crandall1983viscosity} and \textsc{Feng, Kurtz} \cite{feng2006large} to first prove that the Hamiltonian, regarded as an operator on the Banach space $\buc$, is a $m$-accretive operator and then obtain the dynamic solution of HJE as a nonlinear semigroup contraction generated by $H$.